LaganYT/LTunes-Flutter/README.md

 - Add a setting to disable animation, default = animation on

 - Update link won't open on android, fix this

+- Add an add to playlist button to the full screen player+